PeterGottesman/Pathological/README.md

     └── util
 ```

+## CMake and VCPKG Installation
+To build the executable this project uses CMake which requires CMake `sudo apt
+install cmake` and VCPKG which a guide for installation can be found at
+`https://lindevs.com/install-vcpkg-on-ubuntu`.
+Once VCPKG is installed
+run `sudo vcpkg install` if any errors are found check the message for
+libraries that may need to be installed.

+## Building Executable
+To build the executable you can optional create a directory to house all build
+files that cmake will create (this makes clean up easier).
+Running
+'cmake -S ./ -B <build_directory>' if you didn't create a build directory use
+'./'.
+Once then cmake command has been ran you can run `make` from the
+directory that cmake was built in and after running make there will be a
+`./pathological` that can be ran.

 ## Benchmarking
 Currently the benchmarks are nothing special, I have just been using
 it to check if there are major performance regressions.
 To run this